 Primary liver cancer is usually hepatocellular carcinoma.
 The first manifestations of liver cancer are usually nonspecific, delaying the diagnosis.
-Prognosis is usually poor.
+When diagnosed at advanced stages, prognosis is poor.

 Other primary liver cancers are uncommon or rare.
 Diagnosis usually requires biopsy.
 Prognosis is typically poor.

 Some cancers, if localized, can be resected.
 Resection or liver transplantation may prolong survival.

 This distinct variant of hepatocellular carcinoma has a characteristic morphology of malignant hepatocytes enmeshed in lamellar fibrous tissue.
 It usually occurs in young adults and has no association with preexisting cirrhosis, hepatitis B virus (HBV), hepatitis C virus (HCV), or other known risk factors.
 Alpha-fetoprotein (AFP) levels are rarely elevated.

 Prognosis is better than that for hepatocellular carcinoma, and many patients survive several years after tumor resection.

 Although rare, hepatoblastoma is one of the most common primary liver cancers in infants, particularly those with a family history of familial adenomatous polyposis.
 It can also develop in children.
 Some patients with hepatoblastoma present with precocious puberty caused by ectopic gonadotropin production, but the cancer is usually detected because of deteriorating general health and a right upper quadrant mass.
 An elevated AFP level and abnormal imaging test results may help in the diagnosis.